karlpothast/eShopOnSysbox/README.md

 Complete .Net 7 microservices architecture using a sysbox powered master container (with systemd functionality) to run all 22 eShop docker containers within docker securely.

 # pre-req
-Setup sysbox
+Setup sysbox on your dev server/laptop

-install with yay on arch distros (refer to sysbox documentation for others - https://github.com/nestybox/sysbox) `yay -S sysbox-ce-bin`
+install with yay on arch distros (refer to sysbox documentation for others - https://github.com/nestybox/sysbox)

+`yay -S sysbox-ce-bin`

 enable and start sysbox
 -----------------------
-`sudo systemctl enable sysbox
+`sudo systemctl enable --now sysbox'
-sudo systemctl start sysbox`

 make sure this entry is in your docker deamon.json file (/etc/docker/daemon.json) '{